Pylons/pyramid/docs/narr/views.rst

    my_view = bfg_view()(MyView)

-More than one :class:`repoze.bfg.view.bfg_view` decorator can be stacked on top of any number of others.
+More than one :class:`pyramid.view.bfg_view` decorator can be stacked on top of any number of others.
 Each decorator creates a separate view registration.
 For example:

 .. code-block:: python
    :linenos:

-   from repoze.bfg.view import bfg_view
+   from pyramid.view import bfg_view
    from webob import Response

    @bfg_view(name='edit')